 - Recreational Therapy

 Get our free e-book to learn all about your senior care options.

 Registered Staff Hours

-On top of receiving a great overall grade, this facility also earned top notch health inspections in recent years.
-We gave it one of our higher scores in that category, with an A+.
-These inspection grades take several factors into consideration, including deficiencies and substantiated complaints.
-You can learn more about each of these items by reviewing copies of nursing homes' inspection reports.
-While this facility had a few deficiencies on its government inspection report, none of them were major deficiencies based on CMS' deficiency scale.
+In addition to being a great overall grade, this facility also received A+ health inspections in recent years.
+Its inspections were virtually flawless.
+Inspection grades take several factors into consideration, including deficiencies and substantiated complaints.
+You can learn more about each of these issues by obtaining copies of nursing homes' inspection reports.
+Although this facility had a few deficiencies on its inspection report, none of them were major deficiencies based on CMS' deficiency scale.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality

-This nursing home truly excelled in the area of long-term care, where we awarded it a grade of A. Not many nursing homes performed better in this category.
-Nursing homes that do well in long-term care tend to provide residents with more supervision and stay on top of routine healthcare services.
-In addition to assessing the quantity of care provided by nurses and other staff, we also looked at the percentage of residents vaccinated for pneumonia.
-This nursing home gave the vaccine to 100 percent of its residents, which is what we like to see.
-Pneumonia is often a life or death condition for nursing home residents so we prefer when a facility does not leave this to chance.
-Clearly, this place is doing something right in this area as it also excelled at keeping its patients out of the hospital.
-Indeed, it had only 0.01 hospitalizations per one thousand long-term resident days, which is an impressively low number.
+We also wanted to note the fact that this facility excelled in our long-term care category.
+We awarded them an impressive score of A+ in this category.
+Facilities that do well in long-term care tend to be well-staffed and offer extensive hands on care to residents.
+In addition to considering the volume of care provided by aids and other staff, we also looked at the number of residents vaccinated for pneumonia.
+This nursing home administered the vaccine to 100 percent of its residents, which is far higher than the average nursing home.
+Clearly, this nursing home is doing something right in this area as it also excelled at keeping its residents out of the hospital.
+Indeed, it had only 0.02 hospitalizations per one thousand long-term resident days, which is an impressively low number.

 Does this page answer your questions about Anderson Nursing Center?

 Short-term Care Quality